-This policy is maintained and held by the SENCo alongside the individual files/e-folders of each access arrangements candidate.
+This policy is maintained and held by the SENDCo alongside the individual files/e-folders of each access arrangements candidate.
 Each file/e-folder contains detailed records of all the essential information that is required to be held according to the regulations.

-Where the SENCo is storing documentation electronically they will create an e-folder for each individual candidate.
+Where the SENDCoSENDCo is storing documentation electronically they will create an efolder for each individual candidate.
 The candidate's e-folder must hold each of the required documents and will be available for inspection.

-The policy will be reviewed at least every three years to ensure that processes are carried out in accordance with the current edition of the JCQ publication Adjustments for candidates with disabilities and learning difficulties - Access Arrangements and Reasonable Adjustments.
+The policy will be reviewed annually to ensure that processes are carried out in accordance with the current edition of the JCQ publication Adjustments for candidates with disabilities and learning difficulties - Access Arrangements and Reasonable Adjustments.